p0t4t0sandwich/ampapi-java/README.md

 ## Notes

-- If a function returns an "Object", it's safe to assume it's a Map<?,?>, it just doesn't have a defined type yet.
+- If a function returns an `Object`, it's safe to assume it's a `Map`, it just doesn't have a defined type yet.

 ## Examples